 Gadi Sagar Lake – the elixir of life

-Gadi Sagar Lake used to be the savior of lives in the bygone eras when water is scarce in Jaisalmer.
+Gadi Sagar Lake used to be the savior of lives in the bygone eras when Jaisalmer was grappling with water scarcity.
 The lake was built as a reservoir to store rainwater which was supplied across the city in times of water crisis during summer.
 What makes Gadi Sagar Lake a must-see tourist attraction is the majestic landscape dotted with temples, shrines, gardens and ghats.
 Surrounded by shrines and temples, the lake has been consecrated as part of pilgrimage in the city.
 For the idyllic setting with space for boating, it has come alive as a suitable picnic spot.

 Jaisalmer is as much known for its desert beauty as for its royal history.
-The picturesque desertscape is dotted with sand dunes miles after miles.
+The picturesque desertscape is dotted with sand dunes running miles.
 The wavy dunes make the desert a scenic landscape.
-A camel ride across the sand dunes gives the thrilling feel of a rollercoaster.
+A camel ride across the sand dunes gives the thrilling feel of a roller coaster.
 When a whirling wind blows over the dunes in the backdrop of the twilight sky, the ambience feels magical, musical and mirthful.
 The joy of sleeping on the dunes, under the starry sky and in the open is no less than a divine experience.

 Jaisalmer is a city of richly decorated mansions or havelis.
 Most of the mansions were constructed in the 18th and 19th centuries.
 The most famous mansion is Patwon ki Haveli, built by a wealthy silver merchant Guman Chand Patwon, in 1805.
 The mansion consists of five houses with sixty balconies and sprawling courtyards.
 The ceilings and walls are lavishly embellished with delicate mirror work, the beauty of which is inexplicable.